hasura/ndc-spec/specification/src/specification/queries/filtering.md

 }
 ```

+### Columns in Operators

+Comparison operators compare columns to values.
+The column on the left hand side of any operator is described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget), and the various cases will be explained next.

+#### Referencing a column from the same collection

+If the `ComparisonTarget` has type `column`, and the `path` property is empty, then the `name` property refers to a column in the current collection.

+#### Referencing a column from a related collection

+If the `ComparisonTarget` has type `column`, and the `path` property is non-empty, then the `name` property refers to column in a related collection.
+The path consists of a collection of [`PathElement`](../../reference/types.md#pathelement)s, each of which references a named [relationship](./relationships.md), any [collection arguments](./arguments.md), and a [predicate expression](./filtering.md) to be applied to any relevant rows in the related collection.

+When a `PathElement` references an _array_ relationship, the enclosing operator should be considered _existentially quantified_ over all related rows.

+#### Referencing a column from the root collection

+If the `ComparisonTarget` has type `root_collection_column`, then the `name` property refers to a column in the _root collection_.

+The root collection is defined as the collection in scope at the nearest enclosing [`Query`](../../reference/types.md#query), and the column should be chosen from the _row_ in that collection which was in scope when that `Query` was being evaluated.

+### Values in Binary Operators

+Binary (including array-valued) operators compare columns to _values_, but there are several types of valid values:

+- Scalar values, as seen in the examples above, compare the column to a specific value,
+- Variable values compare the column to the current value of a [variable](./variables.md),
+- Column values compare the column to _another_ column, possibly selected from a different collection.
+Column values are also described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget).

 ## `EXISTS` expressions

 An `EXISTS` expression tests whether a row exists in some possibly-related collection, and is denoted by an expression with a `type` field of `exists`.